 In September 2023, our Board of Directors approved the Hain Reimagined Program, a multi-year global growth and transformation program for sustained growth.
 The Hain Reimagined Program is intended to optimize the Company's portfolio, improve underlying profitability and increase its flexibility to invest in targeted growth initiatives, brand building and other capabilities critical to delivering future growth.
 The successful implementation of the Hain Reimagined Program may present organizational challenges and, in some cases, may require successful negotiations with third parties.
 As a result, we may not be able to fully realize the anticipated benefits from the Hain Reimagined Program, including as a result of factors outside our control.
 Events and circumstances, such as financial or strategic difficulties, delays and unexpected costs may occur that could result in our not realizing all of the anticipated benefits or our not realizing such benefits on our expected timetable.
-If we are unable to fully realize the anticipated benefits or savings from the Hain Reimagined Program in accordance with our expectations could adversely affect our business, results of operations, cash flows and financial condition.
-Further, our initiatives may result in unintended consequences, such as business disruptions, distraction of management and employees, reduced morale and productivity, unexpected employee attrition, an inability to attract key personnel and negative publicity.
+If we are unable to fully realize the anticipated benefits or savings from the Hain Reimagined Program, our ability to enhance our profitability and fund other initiatives may be adversely affected.
+Any failure to implement the Hain Reimagined Program in accordance with our expectations could adversely affect our business, results of operations, distraction of management and employees, reduced morale and productivity, unexpected employee attrition, an inability to attract key personnel and negative publicity.
 If we are unable to fully realize the growth, savings and transformation benefits of the Hain Reimagined Program, our results of operations and profitability may be materially and adversely impacted.